MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

   > [!Note]
   > You can share one application window or screen at a time.
 If you want to share a different screen, select the **Close share tray** button to stop sharing, select a different screen, and then start sharing again.

-The behavior of that window and the live video feed are as described earlier in this article.
+The shared screen and the live video feed follow the behavior described earlier in this article.

 ## Use Microsoft Teams mobile to share your screen with a Dynamics 365 Guides user on HoloLens